Shabes7171/TUNE_FLOW_MUSIC-APP/README.md

 tune-flow/           # Frontend for user interface
 tune-flow-backend/   # Backend APIs and server logic
 tune-admin/          # Admin panel for app management

+• [Project Link]  Check it out =>https://tune-flow-frontend.onrender.com

+•  for this project i have also developed "ADMIN-DASHBOARD" i can't share the link
+•  because of some security threats, if you want to check out "ADMIN-DASHBOARD" panel
+•  than you can let me know;